pslabsnft/launchpad/contracts/serial-print-factory/README.md

-# Stargaze Serial Print Minter Contract
+# Stargaze Serial Print Factory Contract

 A contract that maintains all vending machine minter governance parameters.